- This programme is accredited as conferring eligibility for the Graduate Basis for Chartered Membership (GBC) of The British Psychological Society.

 - Build your knowledge by exploring the ways crime theory can be applied to the study of criminal justice and contemporary issues relating to crime control.

-- Undertake a year-long, supervised research project on a chosen topic.
+- Undertake a year-long, supervised research project on a chosen topic and deepen your knowledge of Criminal and Forensic Psychology.

-- Choose the optional modules that most interest you.
-Recent examples include: Criminal and Forensic Psychology; Autism: An Interdisciplinary Approach; Positive Psychology; Critical Psychology; Health Psychology; Cognition and Emotion; Practical Creativity and Thinking Skills; Topics in Cognitive Neuroscience; Cognitive Development in the Classroom; Prisons and Punishment; Children, Psychology and Criminal Justice; Crimes of the Powerful; and Drug Use.
+- Choose the optional modules from both Psychology and Criminology that most interest you.
+Recent examples include Autism: An Interdisciplinary Approach; Communication and Social Interaction; Positive Psychology; Health Psychology; Cognition and Emotion; Practical Creativity and Thinking Skills; Topics in Cognitive Neuroscience; Cognitive Development in the Classroom; Prisons and Punishment; Children, Psychology and Criminal Justice; Crimes of the Powerful; and Drug Use.

 Here are examples of the modules we currently offer: